majick/entry/README.md

 - Repeat (`infinite` makes the animation repeat forever)
 - Inline (Set to `inline` to make the animation block fit with text)

-An example using all of these would look like this:
+An example using all of these would look like:

 ```html
 <&!percnt; animation Float 1s 0s infinite inline &!percnt;> floating text! <&!percnt; close animation &!percnt;>